SeanKilleen/seankilleen.github.io/_posts/2024-02-03-my-current-approach-to-software-delivery.md

 ## Smaller Loops. ...No, Smaller Than That.

 There are things we do over and over again as a team/organization.
 The more of those loops we complete and improve upon, the faster we'll deliver great impact and adapt where needed.
-Whenever we shrink one of these loops, it's like compound interest thst makes us better over time.
+Whenever we shrink one of these loops, it's like compound interest that makes us better over time.

 Much of what is below is an extension of this principle.